Exposure for generations: PFAS in the environment

 Grafik_PFAS_Alltag_EN-Rand.png

-• Avoid PFAS-containing products such as baking paper or Teflon-coated frying pans.
+• Avoid PFAS-containing products such as Teflon-coated frying pans and stain-repellent outdoor wear.

 • Use reusable containers instead of disposable packaging.